hpicgs/bhtsne/README.md

 # Requirements #
 - C++14

+Optional:
 - openMP (supported on all major plattforms including Solaris, AIX, HP-UX, Linux, macOS, and Windows)
-- CPU with AVX2 (first supported by Intel with the Knights Landing architecture)
+- AVX2 (first supported by Intel with the Knights Landing architecture)

 # Installation #